Pakistan jet with 98 aboard crashes near Karachi airport

 “Confirm your attempt on belly,” the air traffic controller said, offering a runway.

-Witnesses said the Airbus appeared to try to land two or three times.
+In one of the radio communications, at least one exchange from the flight sounded like a warning alarm was going off in the cockpit.

-A resident of the area, Abdul Rahman, said he saw the aircraft circle at least three times, appearing to try to land before it crashed into several houses.
+A resident, Abdul Rahman, said he saw the jet circle at least three times, appearing to try to land before it crashed.

 Airbus did not immediately respond to a request for comment on the crash.
 The flight from the northeastern city of Lahore typically lasts about an hour and a half.